Zelmoghazy/esp32-ethernet-lan8720/README.md

 ## Ways to Generate the Reference Clock

-1- Using an externally connected 50MHz crystal oscillator which can be used for both the PHY and MAC
+1- Using an externally connected 50MHz crystal oscillator which can be used for both the PHY and MAC.

 <p align="center">
   <img src="./Images/image-3.png"
        width="50%" "/>
 </p>

-2- Using an externally lower cost 25MHz fundamental crystal and The PHY outputs a 50MHz clock output to the MAC
+2- Using an externally connected lower cost 25MHz fundamental crystal that The PHY uses to output a 50MHz clock output to the MAC.

 <p align="center">
   <img src="./Images/image-4.png"